'Crucial' vote could move Italy to right; many might boycott - KESQ

 With energy bills as much as 10 times higher than a year ago, how to save workers’ jobs ranks high among Italian voters’ worries.

-But with the exception of Salvini, who wants to revisit Italy’s closed nuclear power plants, candidates have largely failed to distinguish themselves in proposing solutions to the energy crisis.
+But perhaps with the exception of Salvini, who wants to revisit Italy’s closed nuclear power plants, candidates haven’t distinguished to distinguish themselves in proposing solutions to the energy crisis.
 Nearly all are pushing for a EU cap on gas prices.

 The perils of climate change haven’t loomed large in the Italian campaign.
 Italy’s tiny Greens party, a campaign partner of Letta, is forecast to capture barely a few seats in Parliament.